 Multi-TierProgressiveSlotMachines

 Multi-tier progressive slots stack several jackpot levels — typically Mini, Minor, Major, and Grand — onto a single cabinet or linked bank.
-Each tier has its own meter, floor, and (sometimes) ceiling.
-Because each level rises at its own rate, multi-tier progressives offer multiple independent +EV windows on the same machine.
+Each tier has its own counter, floor, and (sometimes) ceiling.
+Because each level rises at its own rate, multi-tier progressives offer multiple independent windows worth playing on the same machine.
 When one tier sits above breakeven, the cabinet is worth a session even if the others are flat.

 Mechanics